 São Vicente de Fora

-En route to Alfama, you may wish to stop at São Vicente de Fora, a monstery holding the world’s largest collection of azulejos.
+En route to Alfama, you may wish to stop at São Vicente de Fora, a monastery dating back to 1582 holding the world’s largest collection of baroque azulejos.
 These depict the fables of La Fontaine (16th-century stories by Jean de La Fontaine) as well as the history of Portugal.